 Created and published in a 1981 issue of Management Review by George T. Doran, the SMART acronym is sometimes parsed with slightly different words, but always with the same intention.
 The letters for the easy to remember SMART Goal framework are applied to ensure that goals are specific, measurable, attainable, relevant, and time-bound.
-Use these qualities as a guide every time you set goals.

-• Specific: Is the goal well defined and unique enough to provide a distinct description?
+- Specific: Is the goal well defined and unique enough to provide a distinct description?

 “All good performance starts with clear goals.”- Ken Blanchard, Management Consultant and Author

-• Measurable: Can you determine quantitative progress toward achieving the goal?
+- Measurable: Can you determine quantitative progress toward achieving the goal?

 “Make measurable progress in reasonable time.”- Jim Rohn, American Entrepreneur

-• Attainable: Is the goal something that can realistically be accomplished?
+- Attainable: Is the goal something that can realistically be accomplished?

 “Be practical as well as generous in your ideals.
 Keep your eyes on the stars, but remember to keep your feet on the ground.”- Theodore Roosevelt, President

-• Relevant: Will accomplishing this goal get your business closer to your vision?
+- Relevant: Will accomplishing this goal get your business closer to your vision?

 “Decide whether or not the goal is worth the risks involved.
 If it is, stop worrying.”- Amelia Earhart, Aviation Pioneer and Author

-• Time-bound: Is there a specific end date for reaching the goal, to create urgency and determine success?
+- Time-bound: Is there a specific end date for reaching the goal, to create urgency and determine success?

 “A goal without a timeline is just a dream.”- Robert Herjavec, Entrepreneur and Investor

 When developing a SMART goal, more detail is usually better than not enough detail.
 It is easy to understand why a goal of “growing top-line revenue by 25 percent, year over year” is important to the success of a company, however, the goal becomes more valuable when it has more specificity.
-A more complete SMART goal might look like, “Grow top-line revenue by 25 percent, year over year, by improving the quality and quantity of new leads into the sales pipeline, and grow the value of existing customers.”
-With this example, the goal is clearly 25 percent y-o-y growth, and the strategies will be more new business from better lead generation marketing, as well as retaining and upselling existing customers.
+A better goal may look like, “Grow top-line revenue by 25 percent, year over year, by improving the quality and quantity of new leads into the sales pipeline, and grow the value of existing customers.”
+With this example, the goal is clearly 25 percent Y-o-Y growth, and the strategies will be more new business from better lead generation marketing, as well as retaining and upselling existing customers.
 A well-crafted SMART goal makes an obvious connection to the strategic execution plan for achieving that goal.

 SMART Goals Lead To Better Decision Making

-Every company can benefit from making better business decisions that are aligned with their goals.
+Every growing company can benefit from making better business decisions that are aligned with their goals.
 SMART goals, by definition, provide specific and measurable guidelines that lead to better, informed decision making.
 For example, the decision to invest limited time, money and resources into involvement at an industry trade show should be predicated on alignment with activities that deliver outcomes toward strategies that accomplish a goal, rather than the all-too-often justification of, “but, our competitors will be there.”
 Bootstrapped startups and mature companies alike need to use every tool they can for better decision making, and this includes building a business case for investment in activities based on alignment with goals.

-• How much is the increased visibility from the industry event worth?
+How much is the increased visibility from the industry event worth?
 (Relevant)

-• What level of new business can we expect to gain from being there?
+What level of new business can we expect to gain from being there?
 (Measurable)

-• Can we use this event to help us become a recognized thought leader?
+Can we use this event to help us become a recognized thought leader?
 (Attainable)

 Asking these types of questions will lead to better information and alignment for moving toward an existing goal, and may create a new, more targeted goal for outcomes from the activity.
 In the example, setting a goal of gaining 10 new customers from participation in the trade show helps everyone understand why they are going and what they need to do while they are there.
 A plan may include speaking on a panel, hosting two after-hours events and conducting at least 50 on-site meetings with prospects that stop by a trade show floor booth.
 An action plan is developed to align activities with the goal for the trade show, which is aligned with a bigger goal for the company’s strategic plan.
 This level of detail and consideration provides far better information to make the business case decision to participate.